surniaulula/wpsso-rrssb/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
+	* Renamed the ".wpsso-rrssb-buttons-cta" CSS class to ".rrssb-buttons-cta".
 	* Renamed the Document SSO &gt; Share Buttons tab to Edit Share Buttons.
 * **Bugfixes**
 	* None.